renatus777rr/postmarketOSwikisource/README.md

 5. run the webserver with mysql

 WARNING! host it only on localhost, because else you can be cooked.
 AND YEAH THIS IS REMADE AND NOT REAL ONE SOURCE CODE!!
+Dont mind the pages please, remove them if you want.